renuo/pull-requests-counter/README.md

 # Pull Requests Counter

-An icon in the browser shows the number of pull requests currently assigned to you.
+An icon in the browser shows the number of pull requests currently assigned to you or that require a code review from you.

+Just click on the icon to see the pull requests!

+## Install

+* Proceed to https://goo.gl/IoKg5m and install the extension
+* Create a new token for your GitHub account here (https://github.com/settings/tokens/new?description=pull-requests-counter&scopes=repo)
+* Save it and copy it in the options.
+* Save.
+* Enjoy!

 ## Development